dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 * This might create a situation where the application developers are forced to abandon one or other of the components they want to use
 * Although the current .NET runtime introduced an exciting world where 3 years counts as "long term support" the .NET Framework still sits in the Windows world in which support typically lasts for 10 years, so it's not entirely unreasonable to expect compatibility with a 5 year old release

 Given that the current LTS policy is for .NET to last 3 years, I think the absolute minimum requirement is that if we want to make a breaking change, we can't do it until at least 3 years after marking the relevant API surface area as `[Obsolete]`.
 But I also think we need to take into account the times at which people are likely to discover that we've added such annotations. .NET 8.0 came out in November 2023, and many applications will already have upgraded to that and may be planning to keep things that way for at least 2 years.
-So if we were to release a new version of Rx.NET in March 2024, it's possible that developers for some application might not notice we've done that until 2026 when they start getting ready to upgrade to .NET 10.0.
+So if we were to release a new version of Rx.NET in late 2024, it's possible that developers for some application might not notice we've done that until 2026 when they start getting ready to upgrade to .NET 10.0.
 So if we progressed from `[Obsolete]` to removing an API entirely three years from now, that looks like just 1 year of notice to those developers.

 This suggests that for obsolescence we announce today, we can't really implement it any earlier than 2029, 5 years from now.